Who is Choose Energy?

 What’s the difference between fixed rate & variable rate plans?

 - Fixed Rate Plans.
 When you sign up for a fixed rate plan, you’ll pay the same rate for your electricity or gas for the duration of the plan.
 Fixed rate plans protect you from spikes in the price of gas or electricity.
+However, your electricity usage will still affect your bill.

 - Variable Rate Plans.
 When you sign up for a variable rate plan, the price you pay for your electricity or natural gas varies month to month based on the market price.
 While this means you may get a great deal when electricity or gas market rates are low, it also puts you on the hook if rates suddenly shoot up.